-Well, it's not just "they" who do it, we all do.
+Well, it’s not just “they” who do it, we all do.
 Why do we add tomato paste to a sauce or soup?
-Won't tomatoes do the job?
-We add tomato paste, not only for a concentrated tomato flavor, but to get a deeper, richer looking 'tomato' color.
+Won’t tomatoes do the job?
+We add tomato paste, not only for a concentrated tomato flavor but to get a deeper, richer looking ‘tomato’ color.
 Why?
 It makes the food look more appetizing, and our eyes inform our stomachs as much as smell and taste does.
-Our eyes provide us the first judgement and if the food doesn't pass this first test, we may not eat it.
+Our eyes provide us the first judgment and if the food doesn’t pass this first test, we may not eat it.
 Color counts, pure and simple.

 Think about it.
 From an early age we learn what colors go with what foods, and furthermore, we learn to associate the vividness of these colors with the quality of said food.
-If a dark green vegetable looks grayish green and "lifeless" we know it's not fresh or of good quality.
+If a dark green vegetable looks grayish green and “lifeless” we know it’s not fresh or of good quality.
 When a sliced apple turns brown, we know it has been sitting around for awhile.
-We even figure an egg with a rich dark yellow yolk will be more tasty than one with a light and dull yellow yolk.
-And what's more, we'd probably be correct.
+We even figure an egg with a rich dark yellow yolk will be tastier than one with a light and dull yellow yolk.
+And what’s more, we’d probably be correct.
 But those are the colors of single foods as they come to us from nature.
 Once we start combining foods together in the presence of heat, acids, etc. the colors change, and not always for the better.

-All sorts of things are added in common home recipes for the purpose of adding color, it is not just the province of manufactured foods.
+All sorts of things are added to common home recipes for the purpose of adding color, it is not just the province of manufactured foods.
 What you may not realize is that if coloring were not added to many of the foods you buy, you might tend to think they were of low quality, owing to an inconsistency in color, or the colors being muted or dull.
 Paprika and turmeric do as much for color as they do for taste.
 And one of the most expensive food ingredients you can buy, saffron, is prized as much for the rich yellow color it imparts as for the flavor it brings.

 Color additives, therefore, make food more attractive and appetizing.
 They even help us to identify the foods we buy and eat.
 Are the bright, deep colorants that are used in today’s food really necessary?
 Of course not, and it can be difficult to justify, especially when the colors come from a lab instead of from nature.
 But you must realize that the uniformity and attractiveness you have grown to expect in manufactured foods would not be possible without them.